fernandobelotto/fernandobelotto/README.md

 ## Hi, I'm Fernando Belotto!

-- 👨‍💻  I'm an **software engineer**
+- 👨‍💻  I'm an **software engineer** working
-- 🚀  Who is currently working at _dLocal_
+- 🚀  Who is currently working at _dLocal_ in projects involving typescript, react, golang and quarkus
-- 📫  So lets talk about technology! you can reach me by email or any of my social profiles.
+- 📫  lets talk about technology! you can reach me by email at any time
 - 👨‍🔬  Fun fact: I got an chemistry background

 #### Find me on: